rustyscreeps/screeps-game-api/cargo-screeps/README.md

 # Updating `cargo screeps`

-`cargo-screeps` no longer requires installing `cargo-web`, so if you've previously installed both, you can now freely remove the latter.
-It won't hurt to have it installed, but `cargo-screeps` will not use it.

 To update `cargo-screeps`, simply repeat the install process with the `--force` (`-f`) flag.

-After updating, you'll want to do a full `cargo clean` to remove any old artifacts which were built using the older version of `cargo-web`.
+After updating, you'll want to do a full `cargo clean` to remove any old artifacts which were built using the older version of `cargo-screeps`.

 ```sh
 cargo install -f cargo-screeps